 A director disqualification order can also be made in criminal proceedings by the court in addition to any fine or order for committal.
 This will normally relates to allegations of fraud or money laundering/proceeds of crime prosecutions.

 Please contact one of our friendly expert director disqualification solicitors now for your consultation.
-At Francis Wilks & Jones, we have all the director disqualification experience needed to deal with any type of director disqualification problem.
-Feel free to look at our website and the many different director disqualification examples of cases where we have successfully assisted our clients.
+At Francis Wilks & Jones, we have all the director disqualification experience needed to deal with any type of disqualification problem.
+Feel free to look at our website and the many different examples of cases where we have successfully assisted our clients.